 1. Realize That Someone Who Trusts God Can Get Angry With Him

 If you are a Christian can you get angry with God?
-Yes, you can.
+Yes, it happens.
+It happened to David.
 That doesn’t mean that you should or that is the best thing to do.
-It just means that it can happen and it doesn’t mean that you are some kind of heathen.
+It just means that it can happen and it doesn’t mean that you are not a Christian.
 We have human emotions that sometimes react in a way that might question or even blame the very One who loves us the most.

 Know that it doesn’t mean that you are the worst low-life in the world and beat up on yourself if that happens to you.